-At St Benedict's Catholic Primary School, we believe that regular school attendance enables children and young people to maximise the educational opportunities available to them and become emotionally resilient, confident and competent adults who are able to realise their full potential and make a positive contribution to their community.
+Regular school attendance is essential for children and young people to maximise the opportunities available to them, reach their potential and make a positive contribution to their community.

-We are committed to promoting good attendance by supporting all parents and pupils and acting early to prevent poor attendance.
+We are committed to promoting good attendance and punctuality by supporting all parents and pupils and acting early to prevent poor attendance.
 Missing out on lessons leaves children vulnerable to falling behind.

 Children with poor attendance tend to achieve less in both primary and secondary school.